 Today the process empowers grassfed beef and sheepmeat producers to directly influence the on-farm research, development and adoption activities their levies are invested in.

 Levies from grainfed beef producers, goatmeat producers and the live export and processing sectors are directed to research, development and adoption projects under existing consultative structures involving peak industry councils.

 Extensive consultation lies at the heart of identifying priority areas for research, development and adoption and then selecting relevant projects for funding.

 The process starts with grassroots producers, who are encouraged to communicate with one of the 18 regional committees throughout Australia.
-These independent, producer-driven committees operate under three umbrellas: the North Australia Beef Research Council (NABRC), the Southern Australia Meat Research Council (SAMRC), and the Western Australia Livestock Research Council (WALRC).
+These independent, producer-driven committees operate under three umbrellas: the North Australia Beef Research Council (NABRC), the Southern Australia Livestock Research Council (SALRC), and the Western Australia Livestock Research Council (WALRC).

 Join myMLA today

 One username and password for key integrity and information Systems (LPA/NVD, NLIS, MSA & LDL).

 A personalised online dashboard that provides news, weather, events and R&D tools relevant to you.

 Already registered for myMLA?